What Gas Type Is Best for Your Fire Pit?

 Ask yourself:

-- • Is this a permanent installation or a portable feature?
+- Is this a permanent installation or portable feature?

-- • Do I already have a gas line?
+- Do I already have access to a gas line?

-- • Will I use it occasionally or every week?
+- Will I use the fire pit occasionally or every week?

-- • Do I plan to DIY or hire a pro?
+- Do I plan to DIY or hire a professional?

-Your answers shape the fuel that's right for you.
+Your answers shape the fuel type that makes the most sense for your project.

 Final Take: Which Gas Type Is Best?